C-Swain/group_project/README.md

 Admins can do even more, they are able to list new products on the page, mark products as sold and delete products.

 ## Dependencies
-In order for Tinyapp correctly please make sure you have all the dependencies installed.
+In order for BUY AND SELL correctly please make sure you have all the dependencies installed.
 - Node.js
 - Express
 - EJS